Glossary Of Terms

 This Glossary of Terms, provided for your reference, consists of accounting language used across RAM's website and commonly used in topics surrounding fixed asset management.

 Depreciation is the allocation of an asset's purchase cost across its useful life relating to normal wear and tear.
 The term is most often used when referring to assets with a short, fixed service life.
-Depreciation causes expenses to be recognized and therefore lowers reported profits on a company's income statement; the asset's net value subsequently declines on the balance sheet.
-Depreciation has a direct impact on organisations' financial statements and taxes.
+It spreads the purchase cost of an asset across several accounting years to better reflect the true profitability of an organisation.

 A Fixed Asset Register is an accounting tool used to store and manage an organisation's list of fixed assets (e.g. computer and office equipment, land, buildings, etc.), which consists of items held for the purpose of the production of goods or for performing services, not used for the purpose of sale.
 Put simply, a Fixed Asset Register is a list of fixed assets.